sabraman/starter-tg-mini-app/README.md

 # Telegram Mini App Starter

-This project is a starter for building Telegram Mini Apps using Next.js.
+This project is a starter for building Telegram Mini Apps using Next.js with integration Telegram bot using GrammyJS.

 ## Demo